Loading ...

 Important deadline for you:

-• If any of your faculty members currently in the Faculty Development Program will not be able to participate in the Faculty Development Program in summer 2025, please let us know before Feb.
+• If any of your faculty members currently in the Faculty Development Program will not be able to participate in the Faculty Development Program in fall 2025, please let us know before Jun.
 15, 2025.
 Our staffing and scheduling for the Faculty Development Program bundles will be set up by then, making changes difficult.

 Standing Schedule of the Faculty Development Program